rajangdavis/osvc_ruby/README.md

 - [x] Make version default to 1.3 but an option to be set in the config class

+- [ ] Follow with next Classes (Accounts,ServiceCategories, Answers, Incidents)

+- [ ] Need to update QueryResults to split the queries

+- [ ] Need to update QueryResults to be able to manipulate the results

+- [ ] Need to finish up the Account object

 - [ ] Allow for the prefer:exclude-null-properties header => update config and connect class, update tests

 - [ ] Allow for Session Authorization => update config class and connect classes, update tests

 - [ ] Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby ORM

-- [ ] Follow with next Classes (ServiceCategories, Answers, Incidents)

 - [ ] Release MVP